Roblox launches In the Heights experience with Warner Bros. Pictures

 I got a sneak peak at the space.
 The neighborhood consists of a few square blocks of a city and it has photorealistic images of buildings signs and places that are in the movie, such as the Usnavi corner bodega.
 I liked how the virtual space combines realistic imagery with the blocky, Lego-like style of Roblox.

-“You’ll just notice the fidelity improvements in the look and the feel of the space,” said Roblox’s Morgan Tucker in an interview.
+“You’ll just notice the fidelity improvements in the look and the feel of the space,” said Roblox’s Morgan Tucker, senior director of product for social at Roblox, in an interview.

-The first-of-its-kind Launch Party on Roblox brings the music, dance, and Latin American culture of the film to live, said Wootten.
+The first-of-its-kind Launch Party on Roblox brings the music, dance, and Latin American culture of the film to live, said Wootton.
 On June 10, starting at 10 a.m.
 Pacific time, the space will transform into a Lights Out Viewing Party and the cast (as well as Miranda and director John Chu) will host a Q&A and share an exclusive clip ahead of the film’s premiere.

 On June 11 at 6 p.m.
 Pacific time, visitors will have the opportunity to participate in what is expected to be the largest virtual flash mob ever, Wootton said.